-Aaron Bounds, aaron.bounds@eastcentral.edu, Assistant Professor of Music, is a native of Hermann, Missouri, and is the Director at East Central College.
-He has taught World Music, Introduction to Music Theory, Music Appreciation, Low Brass private lessons, Jazz Combo, Jazz Band and Concert Band.
-In 2006, Aaron received his Bachelor's Degree in Music Education and in 2008 he received his Masters in Music, both from Missouri State University in Springfield.
+Aaron Bounds, aaron.bounds@eastcentral.edu, Assistant Professor Aaron Bounds is in his twelfth year as Director of Bands at East Central College.
+Aaron is also an adjunct music instructor at St. Louis University as the director of their Concert Band.
+At East Central College he has taught World Music, Fundamentals of Music Theory, Music Appreciation, Low Brass private lessons, Jazz Combo, Jazz Band and Concert Band.
+Aaron has also developed and taught Music Appreciation: The Age of Rock & Roll as Well as Jazz Appreciation.
+In 2006, Aaron received his Bachelor's Degree in Music Education and in 2008 he received his Master's in Music, both from Missouri

+State University in Springfield.
 Throughout his studies at Missouri State, Aaron performed with many ensembles including MSU Jazz Band under the direction of Jerry Hoover, MSU Lab Band directed by Randall Hamm, MSU Wind Ensemble under Dr. Belva Prather, and the MSU Orchestra with Dr. Robert Quebbeman.
 During this time, Aaron also performed with the Madison Scouts Drum and Bugle Corps for two summers (2003, 2004).
-Currently Aaron performs with the local swing band "The Starlighters," as a substitute for the Gateway City Big Band, and also with the St. Louis Philharmonic.
-The ECC Band program has seen growth in the last five years, and Aaron hopes to continue this development as the ensembles progress with literature.
+Currently Aaron stays busy by balancing his local Jazz combo "Friends of Aaron" and his beautiful family; Emily (wife) and two sons, Carl and Theodore.
+The ECC Band program has seen much growth over the years, and Aaron hopes to continue this development as the ensembles progress with literature.

-Dr. Jennifer Judd, jennifer.judd@eastcentral.edu, Professor of Music, is an accomplished solo recitalist and chamber musician.
+Dr. Jennifer Judd, jennifer.judd@eastcentral.edu, is an accomplished solo recitalist and chamber musician.
 She is also in frequent demand as a clinician and adjudicator across the country.
+Dr. Judd is Professor of Music at East Central College.
 During her tenure at the ECC, she has given more than 400 performances in concert halls, area schools and the community.
 She has appeared as soloist with St. Louis Wind Symphony, University City Symphony Orchestra, Southeast Missouri Symphony Orchestra, University of Missouri-Kansas City Orchestra, St. Louis Brass Band, Jefferson City Symphony Orchestra, Clayton Symphony Orchestra, and ECC Wind Ensemble.
 Dr. Judd has been regularly featured in the Christ Church Cathedral Concert Series and the "Sunday at Three" Chamber Music Series for more than a decade.
 In 1997, Dr. Judd and Annette Burkhart, a piano faculty member from Washington University, formed a piano duo team and have performed in various concert series and university campuses throughout the Midwest.
 Dr. Judd has performed in Italy, Spain, Philippines, Taiwan, Sweden and a series of concerts in China.

 Dr. Judd was awarded the Permanent Professional Certificate by the Music Teachers National Association.
 Many of her piano students have won top awards in state and national competitions.
 Several of her articles were published in the "Keyboard Companion."
 Dr. Judd is the recipient of 2012 Governor's Excellence in Teaching Award and 2013 Emerson's Excellence in Teaching Award.
-Dr. Judd is the Music Program Coordinator at East Central College.
 Dr. Judd holds a Doctor of Musical Arts degree from the University of Missouri-Kansas City Conservatory of Music, where she studied with Curators' Professor Joanne Baker.